genarationth/web-js3-functions-scope-exercise3-Charlee2543/readme.md

 ### Challenge Yourself

 A teacher wants to create a rubric for grading.
+The A student passes if they have a score greater than or equal to 5.
-The rubric is from 0 - 11.
+Create a function that returns a boolean true or false. is from 0 - 11.

 #### Part 1